ajmameshin/E39Source/exampleSite/content/contact.md

 &nbsp;

-**Note: Due to the popularity of our shop, we are currently scheduling appointments 2-3 months out.
-We appreciate your patience and understanding.**
+### Note: Due to the popularity of our shop, we are currently not scheduling appointments until September.